-In this section, we introduce some relevant concepts regarding experimental evaluation that are necessary to define τ .
-We rely on the formalization of these concepts as introduced in (Angelini, Ferro, Santucci, & Silvello, 2014)
+In this section we introduce some relevant concepts regarding experimental evaluation which are necessary to define τ .
+We rely on the formalization of these concepts as introduced in (Angelini et al., 2014) and reported here in short.
+However, in Appendix "Preliminary Definitions" we fully report it for completeness and support the demonstration of the properties of the proposed measure.